Revisiting the brilliant Brazil XI that beat England at the 2002 World Cup

 Plenty of Leeds fans were excited by the arrival of a World Cup and Champions League winner, but in his seven appearances, the Whites conceded 24 goals.

-The defender went on to play for six more clubs, and following a couple of jobs in management, he most recently worked as sporting director at Brazilian club Ferroviaria up until December 2019.
+The defender went on to play for six more clubs, and following a couple of jobs in management, he worked as sporting director at Brazilian club Ferroviaria up until December 2019.
+He is now a pundit on the Brazilian TV channel Globo.

 Now we’re talking.
 A bona-fide legend of the Brazil team, Lucio won 105 caps for his country, three league titles with Bayern Munich and a treble with Inter.